Psystec/MIDI-Monkey/README.md

 - World of Warcraft
 - Black Desert Online
 - Any application that can be controlled with keyboard shortcuts

-## 🔧 Troubleshooting

-**Game not recognizing key presses?**
-- Make sure you've selected the correct KeyMap profile
-- Verify the process name in your KeyMap matches your game exactly
-- Try running MIDI Monkey as administrator

-**MIDI device not working?**
-- Ensure your MIDI device is properly connected and recognized by Windows
-- Check if any other application is using the MIDI device
-- Restart MIDI Monkey after connecting your device

-## 🤝 Contributing

 ## 💖 Support the Project